natgo/wt-wiki-scraper/wikitext-transpiled/ground/M3A3%20(Italy).md

 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->
 {{main|M1919A4 (7.62 mm)}}

 The M3A3 has two [[M1919A4 (7.62 mm)|7.62 mm M1919A4]] machine guns, one being coaxial to the main gun and the other roof-mounted.
-The two machine guns can quickly incapacitate the exposed crews on some vehicles or do some serious damage to those low-passing planes.
-The machine gun is only enough to destroy poorly protected vehicles such as AS 42, FlakPz I and GAZ-AAA.
-The penetration of around 10 mm is not enough to go through the frontal armour of those not-so-weakly-armoured tanks like SU-5-1, Panzerjager 1 or 15cm sIG 33 B Sfl.
-If you are skilled the two machine gun can effectively damage low-flying biplanes.
+The two machine guns can quickly incapacitate the exposed crews on some vehicles or do some serious damage to low-passing planes.
+The machine gun is only enough to destroy poorly protected vehicles such as the AS 42, the FlakPz I and GAZ-AAAs.
+The penetration of around 10 mm is not enough to go through the frontal armour of lightly-armoured vehicles like SU-5-1, Panzerjäger 1 or 15cm sIG 33 B Sfl.
+They are still a vast improvement over the previous Breda machine guns.

 {| class="wikitable" style="text-align:center" width="50%"
 |-